 The current is sensed in the high-side MOSFET while it is conducting after a short blanking time to allow noise to settle.
 Whenever the high-side overcurrent threshold is exceeded, the high-side MOSFET is immediately turned off and the low-side MOSFET is turned on.
-The high-side MOSFET does not turn back on until the current falls below the low-side MOSFET overcurrent threshold.
-This effectively limits the peak current in the case of a short circuit condition.
+The high-side MOSFET does not turn back on until the current falls below the low-side MOSFET overcurrent threshold, which effectively limits the peak current in the case of a short circuit condition.
 If a high-side overcurrent is detected for 15 consecutive cycles, the device enters hiccup.

 The current is also sensed in the low-side MOSFET while it is conducting after a short blanking time to allow noise to settle.
 If the low-side overcurrent threshold is exceeded when the next incoming PWM signal is received from the controller, the device skips processing that PWM pulse.
 The device does not turn the high-side MOSFET on again until the low-side overcurrent threshold is no longer exceeded.
 If the low-side overcurrent threshold remains exceeded for 15 consecutive cycles, the device enters hiccup.
 There are two separate counters for the high-side and low-side overcurrent events.
-If the off-time is too short, the low-side overcurrent may not trip.
-The low-side overcurrent will, however, begin tripping after the high-side peak overcurrent limit is hit as hitting the peak current limit shortens the on-time and lengthens the off-time.
+If the off time is too short, the low-side overcurrent can not trip.
+The low-side overcurrent does, however, begin tripping after the high-side peak overcurrent limit is hit because hitting the peak current limit shortens the on time and lengthens the off time.

 Both the high-side and low-side positive overcurrent thresholds are programmable using the MODE pin.
-Two sets of thresholds are available ("High" and "Low"), which are summarized in $\frac{1}{25}$ 7-5.
-The values for these thresholds are obtained using open-loop measurements with a DC current in order to accurately specify the values.
-In real applications, the inductor current will ramp and the ramp rate will be a function of the voltage across the inductor (VIN - VOUT) as well as the inductance value.
-This ramp rate combined with delays in the current sense circuitry can result in slightly different values than specified.
-The current at which the high-side overcurrent limit takes effect can be slightly lower than specified.
+Two sets of thresholds are available ("High" and "Low"), which are summarized in $\frac{1}{5}$ 7-5.
+The values for these thresholds are obtained using open-loop measurements with a DC current to accurately specify the values.
+In real applications, the inductor current ramps and the ramp rate is a function of the voltage across the inductor $(V{IN} - V{OUT})$ as well as the inductance value.
+This ramp rate, combined with delays in the current sense circuitry, can result in slightly different values than specified.
+The current at which the high-side overcurrent limit takes effect can be slightly higher than specified, and the current at which the low-side overcurrent limit takes effect can be slightly lower than specified.